 Coming from a developing country, they are eager to take their hands dirty to get more experience.
 Students are willing to participate in internship programs to improve their practical skills.
 That way, they could develop their career and improve their living standard.

 Vietnamese family relationships are intimate.
-The young people go to work to support finance for their family, parents, and relatives.
+The young people go to work to support finance for their families, parents, and relatives.
 That is why they work hard and seldomly complain, even when they are under pressure.
 Several senior engineers also take freelance projects besides their full-time jobs.
 It helps to accumulate more experience, but sometimes it could affect productivity at day jobs.
 In this case, just make sure to clarify your requirements about working hours with them to get a mutual agreement on that.

 Soft skills such as interpersonal skills or presentational skills can sometimes be a challenge for Vietnamese developers.
 They are taught everything they need to be great at technical skills but rarely given any tuition in these soft skills.
-To help them break out of their comfort zone, many IT companies provide employees with mentor-mentee relationships, which give them opportunities to communicate with other people, raise their voice, and get advice for their personal development.
+To help them break out of their comfort zone, many IT companies provide employees with mentor-mentee relationships, which give them opportunities to communicate with other people, raise their voices, and get advice for their personal development.
 Besides, a wide range of internal and external workshops give developers chances to speak in public, share their experiences, improve their presentation skills, and learn from others.

 Vietnamese employees are quite punctual.
 However, around 5 minutes late is also normally acceptable in Vietnamese working culture.
 They take it seriously in business meetings, so sometimes they look tense rather than relaxing.